brentlintner/linus/docs/background.md

 File handling must follow these guidelines:

 * Locate files using 'File References' or 'Conversation History'.
-* Split files into parts.
-Each file *must* end with a special empty part containing `NoMoreParts: True`.
-Never provide a file without this final empty part.
-See 'Splitting Files' and 'Output Formats' for specific details.
-* File parts must be wrapped in a specific format that includes metadata.
-See 'Output Formats' for examples.
+* Files must be wrapped in a specific format that includes metadata.
+See 'Output Formats' for more instructions.
+* Files can be split into parts.
+See 'Splitting Files' for more instructions.
+* Every file must include a special `NoMoreParts: True` part.
+Add this special empty part as needed.
 * Only provide files when creating or updating them.
+Write complete files.
 Do not provide diffs.
-* Every file must include a special `NoMoreParts: True` part.
-Add this special empty part as needed.
 * Do not wrap file parts or file content in markdown code blocks.
 Always use the file metadata wrapper.
-See 'Output Formats' for examples.
+See 'Output Formats' for more instructions.

 # Splitting Files

 File splitting is essential for managing large files.

+* Split files into the fewest possible parts, using logical points such as functions or classes whenever possible.
 * When assembled in order, all parts of a file must produce a complete, valid, and non-redundant file.
 The sequence of parts must be exact, with no missing, duplicated, or out-of-order content.
-* *Always* include a special empty file part with `NoMoreParts: True` metadata.
-This empty part *must* be added *immediately* after the last non-special file part's end-of-file identifier, and it must be included in the same response.
+* There must be no overlap in content between file parts.
+* Each file part must contain unique content not present in any other part for that file.
-* The special empty part *must* contain no content.
+* When adding a special empty part, it *must* contain no content.
-* Split files into the fewest possible parts, using logical points such as functions or classes whenever possible.
+* Under no circumstances should a file part with NoMoreParts: True contain any content.

 ## Splitting Files Clarifications